 Combating Starvation and Getting ready for Higher Days in Costa Rica

 When Costa Rica closed its borders in March, the small city of Playas del Coco was severely impacted.
 In accordance with some estimates, 85 % of the native individuals relied on tourism to make a dwelling.

 The house owners of Rich Coast Diving (Martin & Brenda van Gestel) jumped into motion.
 They turned the dive store right into a meals financial institution, accumulating donations from ex-pats and different locals.
-Brenda additionally organized a clean-up effort referred to as Colors Across Costa Rica, the place locals might work group beautification jobs like trimming grass, portray, or amassing marine particles.
+Brenda additionally organized a clean-up effort referred to as Colors Across Costa Rica, the place locals might work group beautification jobs like trimming grass, portray, or accumulating marine particles.
 Help their efforts by way of GoFundMe.

 Buying and selling Trash for Meals in Sabah, Malaysia

-Lack of meals wasn’t the one drawback the Semporna Heroes helped remedy.
+Lack of meals wasn’t the one drawback the Semporna Heroes helped clear up.
 COVID-19 precautions meant trash wasn’t being picked up from native islands.
 The Mabul Trash Heroes collected greater than 15 tonnes/16 tons of trash as locals traded 5 full luggage of garbage for a household meals package deal containing rice, cooking oil, soy sauce, flour, sugar and fried noodles.

 Let the Ocean Be Thy Classroom – Hawai’i

 In September, Jack’s Diving Locker began a scuba faculty to complement distance studying and assist mother and father get again to work.
 Working in partnership with Hawaii County and the Nakoa Basis, Jack’s Diving Locker provided a (CUT four-week) instructional program the place college students discovered about: